johnkhub/Core/API/Lookups.md

 1. Retrieving rows from a view or table based on basic set of query parameters. *All columns are returned.*
 2. Store and Retrieve to/from KV tables via the **code** assigned to that kookup table

+## Security

+See [API Security](APISecurity.md) for an overview of how security is implemented and the requirements of making secured REST calls.
+The current implementation of this API:
+* *Currently* only supports token based authentication, **not** inter-service authentication
+* *Currently* only enforces authentication and **not** authorisation

 ## Status codes

 |Code|Meaning|Explanation|